ajithcravi/Smart-Watch/README.md

 2. A music player interface using API.
 3. Timer with multiple lap timings.
 # Description
-This smart watch wil allow the user to swipe through messages and read on tap.
+This smart watch will allow the user to swipe through messages and read on tap.
 It has a music player interface where the user can change, start and stop music.
 Finally it has a timer which allows the user to record multiple lap timings.